Contemporary Art

 Beeple, Everydays: The First 5000 Days, 2021.
 BBC.

 What impact can NFTs have?
-First of all they can strengthen the artists themselves and impact the growing trend of the creator’s economy in which artists will have more possibilities to sell their works directly to collectors.
+First of all, they can strengthen the artists themselves and impact the growing trend of the creator’s economy in which artists will have more possibilities to sell their works directly to collectors.
 NFTs also contribute to the development of digital art.

-This trend seems to be extremely popular with wealthy millennials who see high-end art purchases as a great financial asset and an important part of building a comprehensive wealth strategy.
-However it is worth adding that NFTs might be a revolution for art museums and galleries and the way they earn money.
+This trend used to be extremely popular with wealthy millennials who see high-end art purchases as a great financial asset and an important part of building a comprehensive wealth strategy.
+However, it is worth adding that NFTs might be a revolution for art museums and galleries and the way they earn money.
 Perhaps such institutions will start selling or renting parts of their works or entire works with blockchain technology.

 Beeple, The First Emoji.
 Everydays: The First 5000 days.